BeaReis/BeaReis/README.md

 ##  💫 About me

-- 👋 Hi, I’m @BeaReis, a 28y aerospace engineer turned developer!
+- 👋 Hi, I’m @BeaReis, a 29y aerospace engineer turned developer!
-- ⚡ I like solving problems and creating cool interfaces.
+- ⚡ I've been enjoying learning backend and cybersecurity lately.
 - 🌱 I’m currently doing a Master's in Software Engineering at [University of Tartu](https://ut.ee).
 - 📫 How to reach me: beatrizreis.me@gmail.com